ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 #### C. Mark an individual's date of birth as 'Verified' (Not Specified for Morocco)
 1. For new registration or UIN update, the system provides an option for the Registration Officer to mark an individual's date of birth as ‘Verified’.
 1. For a new registration, the ‘Verified’ field is displayed as an option next to Date of Birth field.
-The default state should be unchecked.
+The default state is unchecked.
 When checked, it indicates that the Registration Officer has verified the date of birth of the individual.
 1. For a UIN update, the ‘Verified’ field is applicable only when the Age/Date of Birth field is selected for update.
 #### D. Register an individual who is less than 5 years old.
 1. MOSIP system does not have an explicit ‘Category’ for registering children less than five years.
 However, the date of birth will automatically determine the category of the applicant, which can be setup by the country as required.
 1. When a registration officer starts a new registration, the system intuitively determines if the registration is for a child using the date of birth.
 1. If the date of birth indicates that the registration is for a child is less than 5 years on the date of registration, and if parent/guardian’s UIN exists.
 Then the system captures parent/guardian's details: UIN/Name/Biometrics/Proof of relationship.
-1. If the date of birth indicates that the registration is for a child is less than 5 years and if parent/guardian’s UIN does not exist then the system should ensure parent/guardian is registered first and at least RID is available.
+1. If the date of birth indicates that the registration is for a child is less than 5 years and if parent/guardian’s UIN does not exist then the system ensures parent/guardian is registered first and at least RID is available.
 1. The system captures parent/guardian's details: Registration ID/Name/-Biometrics/PoR (Processor will pick up parent/guardian's registration first prior to child)
 #### E. Mark an individual as Foreigner or Non-Foreigner
 For every new registration, the system provides an option on the demographic details page for the Registration Officer  to mark an individual as either a citizen of that country or a Foreigner.